-One type of facility that may receive CESQG waste is a commercial facility that co-disposes industrial non-hazardous wastes and CESQG hazardous wastes received from off site.
-EPA estimates that there are 10 to 20 such facilities in the U.S. (excluding commercial facilities that also receive municipal solid wastes).
-EPA has held meetings with trade associations representing the commercial solid waste industry and has been told that as a general matter, CESQG disposal is prohibited at these types of facilities as a result of permitting conditions and decisions at the corporate level of individual companies not to accept CESQG waste.
-EPA also believes, based on conversations with industry representatives, that these facilities already meet or exceed the requirements outlined in this proposal.
-For the purposes of this cost analysis, EPA has assumed that no commercial Subtitle D industrial waste facilities will be affected.
+One type of facility that may receive CESQG waste is a commercial facility that co-disposes industrial non-hazardous wastes and CESQG hazardous wastes received from off site EPA estimates that there are 10 to 20 such facilities in the U.S. (excluding commercial facilities that also receive municipal solid wastes).
+Through meetings with trade associations representing the commercial solid waste industry, EPA has found that CESQG disposal is generally prohibited at these types of facilities.
+This is a result of permitting conditions as well as decisions at the corporate level of individual companies not to accept CESQG waste Industry representatives also indicate that these facilities already meet or exceed the requirements outlined in this rulemaking.
+For the purposes of this cost analysis, therefore, EPA has assumed that no commercial Subtitle D industrial waste facilities will be affected